-All: Clear restricted areas then raise arm to indicate ready. \mathbf{R} will make the ball ready for play.
+All: Clear restricted areas then raise arm to indicate ready.
+R will make the ball ready for play.
 Covering official winds the clock.
-Be alert for illegal touching, untouched kick out of bounds, blocking below waist, fair catch, kick catch interference, forward hand-offs, special adjustments for obvious onside kick and free kicks after safety.
+L and R will discuss end zone split, illegal touching, untouched kick out of bounds, blocking below waist, fair catch, kick catch interference, forward hand-offs, special adjustments for obvious onside kick and free kicks after safety.

-Line Judge: Initial position is with kicker.
+Umpire: Initial position is with kicker.
 Be aware of Team A's 9-yard mark restrictions.
 Instruct the kicker, count kicking team players be aware of Team A formation after ready for play.
 Take position at kicking team restraining line, press box side.
-Be prepared to rule on restraining line fouls, short kicks, touching, blocking, fair catch, signals, and Team A players out of bounds.
+Be prepared to rule on restraining line fouls, short kicks, touching, blocking, fair catch, signals and Team A players out of bounds.
 Responsible for action on and by the kicker.
 Work with a bean bag in hand.

-Head Line Judge: Receiving team's restraining line, opposite press box side, outside sideline until area between you and R is clear and then move to sideline.
+Head Line Judge: Receiving team's restraining line, opposite press box side, outside sideline until area between you and \mathbf{R} is clear and then move to sideline.
 Ensure the correct number of players on either side of kicker and be aware of illegal wedge formations.